jsmrtn/craftagram/README.md

 0. Run thorough the `Pre-requisites` list below.
 1. Log in to [https://developers.facebook.com](https://developers.facebook.com), and in All Apps click Create App.
-2. When asked if you want to connect a business portfolio, select `I don't want to connect a business portfolio yet`.
+2. When asked what you want your app to do, select `Other`.
-3. When asked what you want your app to do, select `Other`.
+3. If asked if you want to connect a business portfolio, select `I don't want to connect a business portfolio yet`.
 4. Select `Business` as your app type.
 5. Add a suitable app name and contact email (you can ignore adding a business portfolio).
 6. You will be redirected to your new app, from the dasboard locate the Instagram product, and click `Set Up` to add it to your app.